 A wonky holiday tradition: Host Bob Boilen and friends trade holiday cheer and snarky barbs while bringing you the best holiday songs from new and emerging breakout bands.
 Hear renditions of great holiday music you'll never hear at the mall!

 The Capitol Steps, the only group in America that attempts to be funnier than the Congress, is a troupe of current and former Congressional staffers who monitor events and personalities on Capitol Hill, in the Oval Office, and in other centers of power and prestige around the world and then take a humorous look at serious issues while providing a nationwide laugh for millions...

-An NPR tradition every New Year's Eve since the 1970s, Toast of the Nation is perfect for the occasion.
-It's jazz that you can party to, all night from coast to coast, with countdowns to midnight in all four continental time zones.
+Toast of the Nation is jazz that you can party to, all night from coast to coast, with New Year's countdowns to midnight in all four continental time zones.
 Spirited, improvised, grooving and swinging, each segment is a stop in a sequence of celebrations and contributing something new to the musical feast.
-Headliner Wynton Marsalis rings in 2013 Eastern Time playing the music of Louis Armstrong's Hot Fives & Sevens, live from Dizzy's Club Coca-Cola, presented by Jazz at Lincoln Center.
-WBGO's Rhonda Hamilton anchors the show.
+Toast of the Nation 2013-14 will make New Year's Eve stops in Boston, Washington DC, New York, Chicago, Denver and the Monterey Jazz Festival.

 Our live stream webcast is authorized by our agreement to abide by the terms of the license issued by the Recording Industry Association of America.
 Among the limitations set out in the federal law that created the compulsory license to distribute sound recordings over the internet, we agreed that the webcast would not be distributed on a subscription basis; that it cannot be interactive or "on-demand'; and that we not publish or distribute a program schedule or list of the titles of the specific sound recordings that will be transmitted in advance.